 I started to fine dine when i was in junior year in high school (2013) in Los Angeles.
-I also enjoyed cooking at home.
+I also enjoyed cooking at home at that time.
 In the second year, i transferred to the east coast which provides me more chances to get touch with more exquisite fine dining scenes in NYC.
 Even so, at that time, most of the fancy restaurants i have been was in Hong Kong.
 I travelled to Hong Kong to eat 4-5 times a year during school breaks.

 Good food is always worth travelling.

-Even after entering the reputed business school SMU in Singapore, i have no idea that i would step further into gastronomy.
+Even after entering the reputed business school SMU in Singapore, i couldn't believer that i would step further into gastronomy.
 Due to limited school vacations as well as my hate to jet legs, i started to travel to Japan to eat.
 It is no more a surprised that i felt in love with that umami land until today, and i know a big part of my foodie heart will always be there.
 I spent most of my school breaks travel to Japan, left my home country China behind.

 While i always encountered difficult times choosing restaurants i have never been to, although i am not a big fan of following any guides or purely rely on someone's recommendations, i still hope there's a blog can offer honest reviews of restaurants.
 So,